tumurzakov/tumurzakov.github.io/_posts/2021-06-04-figma-ui-testing.md

 There was a task in backlog to update footer design of corporate site.
 Recently we found time for that.
 It was one of the simpliest things that could be done I thought.
 But this task took over a month of four people and that is why...

+It is a shame how worklow was bad on this task.
+I delegated it to frontend developer.
+Requirements was in figma drawn by designer.
+Everytime when developer ends a piece of work he wrote me over whatsapp to ask stakeholder to check.
+I wrote a message to stakeholder and he sit down with designer in front of one monitor compare result on staging and wrote notices in figma.
+Then communication came back in reverse order for the next iteration.
+Disgusting!